 - 1/4 cup good quality balsamic vinegar

 - 1/2 cup sugar

-- Mix graham cracker crumbs and butter in bowl.
-Press mixture evenly onto bottom only of springform pan.
-Place in freezer while preparing cheesecake mixture.
+- Mix graham cracker crumbs and butter in a bowl.
+Press the mixture evenly onto the bottom only of the springform pan.
+Place in the freezer while preparing the cheesecake mixture.

-- Using a stand mixer with the paddle attachment, beat cream cheese, mascarpone and 1¼ cups sugar in large bowl until smooth.
+- Using a stand mixer with the paddle attachment, beat cream cheese, mascarpone, and 1¼ cups sugar in a large bowl until smooth.

 - Place springform pan in large roasting pan.
-Pour enough hot water into roasting pan to come halfway up the sides of the springform pan.
+Pour enough hot water into the roasting pan to come halfway up the sides of the springform pan.

 - Serve slices of cheesecake with strawberries.